gokulanand-selvan/laundry/README.md

-Have a preview here: https://super-starburst-cc8593.netlify.app/
+Have a preview of the app here: https://super-starburst-cc8593.netlify.app/